FOREX-Dollar slips from 5-week high; Turkish lira drops | Science-Environment

 - United States

 The U.S. dollar fell slightly from a five-week high on Monday after a period of strength that has confused analysts.
-Meanwhile, The Turkish lira sank to a two-month low as weekend elections looked headed for a runoff, while the Thai baht rallied after a more decisive election result.
+Meanwhile, The Turkish lira sank to a near record low as weekend elections looked headed for a runoff, while the Thai baht rallied after a more decisive election result.

 Analysts have said many factors could be behind the dollar's recent strength, including concerns about U.S. inflation, and fears about the debt ceiling standoff and global economic growth driving safe-haven buying.
 Alvin Tan, head of Asia FX strategy at RBC Capital Markets, said a pick-up in U.S. bond yields over the last two days had supported the currency.